colemickens/niche/README.md

 If you're interested in contributing to `niche`, here are some suggestions:

+0. Separate the queue for checking narinfo and doing upload?

+0. Suggest Age usage instead of GPG?
+Ask ghc about this

 0. SOme of the log handling is dumb, I recreated the same builder start over and over.
 0. Improve error handling.
 Not sure what state of the art is in Golang today.
 0. Add a `niche init` option that walks the user through initial config file creation